Tutorial: Set up a game session queue for Spot instances

 Step 5: Add latency limits to the queue

-Our game includes latency information in game session placement requests, and we have a player party feature that creates a game session for a group of players.
-We can have players wait a little longer to get into games with the best possible gameplay experience.
-Our game tests show that latencies under 50 milliseconds are optimal, and the game becomes unplayable at latencies over 250 milliseconds.
-Players' tolerance for wait times starts to fail at about one minute.
-We can use this information to set the parameters of our player latency policy.
+Our game includes latency information in game session placement requests.
+We also have a player party feature that creates a game session for a group of players.
+We can have players wait a little longer to get into games with the ideal gameplay experience.
+Our game tests show the following observations:

-For our queue, which has a 300 second timeout, we add policy statements limiting the allowable latency.
-The policy statements gradually allow larger latency values up to the 250 millisecond latency described earlier.
+For our queue, with a 300-second timeout, we add policy statements limiting the allowable latency.
+The policy statements gradually allow larger latency values up to 250-millisecond latency.

-With this policy, our queue looks for placements with optimal latency (under 50ms) for the first minute, and then relaxes the limit fairly quickly after that.
-The queue does not make any placements where one player would have a latency of 250ms or higher.
+With this policy, our queue looks for placements with ideal latency (under 50 milliseconds) for the first minute, and then relaxes the limit.
+The queue doesn't make placements where player latency is 250 milliseconds or higher.

 Summary

-You can now use the queue to place game sessions for the player segment it serves.
+You can now use the queue to place game sessions for the players it serves.
 When making game session placement requests for these players, reference this game session queue name in the request.
-For more information on making game session placement requests, see Create game sessions or Integrating a game client for Realtime Servers.
+For more information about making game session placement requests, see Create game sessions, or Integrating a game client for Realtime Servers.